 Permanent residence is not always as permanent as the name implies.
-For example, after a foreign national becomes a lawful permanent resident of the U.S. (a green card holder) the person might decide that he or she no longer wishes to live in the U.S., and abandon (give up) the green card and other immigration benefits.
+For example, after a foreign national becomes a lawful permanent resident of the U.S. (a green card holder) the person might decide to no longer live in the U.S., and abandon (give up) the green card and other immigration benefits.

 As a green card holder, if you are overseas and wish to return to the U.S, and you realize that you are likely to have a problem with appearing to have abandoned your residence, you can potentially apply for what's called a returning resident (SB-1) visa.